 API: With an API, there are no rules you must follow.
 In other words, you have complete control of how you implement your feedback forms.
 You build it yourself, decide how your feedback form(s) look and choose when / where they will appear in your app.

 SDK: An SDK is a downloadable software package that includes the tools needed to build on a platform.
 Typically an SDK will include an API or library files (predefined pieces of code to help perform programming tasks), development tools and utilities (for example, an Integrated Development Environment), and other supplementary tools (for tasks such as debugging, building, running and testing the application).

-Note: Mopinion has just released a new (plug and play) mobile SDK for collecting in-app feedback.
-Mopinion’s SDK includes a wide range of features and capabilities that further enhance the feedback collection and analysis processes allowing marketers to achieve greater and more in-depth customer insights than most other feedback SDKs.
-Learn more about the Mopinion SDK here.
+Note: Mopinion has several (plug and play) mobile SDKs for collecting in-app feedback.
+Mopinion’s SDKs include a wide range of features and capabilities that further enhance the feedback collection and analysis processes allowing mobile marketers to achieve greater and more in-depth customer insights than most other feedback SDKs.
+Learn more about the Mopinion SDKs here.